Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Text category

 This feature of the API provides scores for 4 different categories.
 Here are brief guidelines of the categories our API can provide scores for.
 Please be aware that these are high level descriptions of the guidelines we use to build our categories.
-Please contact us for details about current extended guidelines:
+Please contact us for details about current detailed guidelines:

 - **Category 1:** **Sexual** - Sexual describes language related to anatomical organs and genitals, romantic relationship, acts portrayed in erotic or affectionate terms, pregnancy, physical sexual acts, including those portrayed as an assault or a forced sexual violent act against one’s will, prostitution, pornography.
 - **Category 2:** **Violence** - Violence describes language related to physical actions intended to hurt, injure, damage or kill someone or something; describes weapons, guns and related entities, such as manufactures, associations, legislation, etc.